Kurdish, Arab fighters drop Daesh fight to defend Syria’s Afrin

 “When it’s our interests, our people, our villages and our towns that are threatened, we’re forced to leave everything and head to defend our homeland,” he said.

-But he questioned why the US-led coalition, which the Kurds have aided in their fight against Daesh in Syria, had not intervened to help the Kurds in Afrin.
+But he questioned why the US-led coalition, which the Kurds have aided in its fight against Daesh in Syria, had not intervened to help the Kurds in Afrin.

 “Why are we helping you in Deir Ezzor and other places, and you don’t help us in Afrin?”